Marathon Hall Student Conduct Process

 - The decision of the Director of Residence Life is considered final and cannot be appealed.

 - The only decision of the Director of Residence Life which can be appealed is when a student is permanently dismissed from Marathon Hall as a result of the conduct process.
-The student has the right to appeal a decision to the Assistant Dean of Student Services.
-The Assistant Dean of Student Services decision is considered final and cannot be appealed.
+The student has the right to appeal a decision to the Assistant Dean of Student Affairs.
+The Assistant Dean of Student Affairs decision is considered final and cannot be appealed.

 Dismissal from Marathon Hall